 |0.6 mi.
 Northwest of Central Sainte-Anne|

-If you want to go snorkeling during a boating adventure, you might want to contact Kata Mambo.
+If you'd like to snorkel during a boat trip, you can check with Kata Mambo.
 The featured excursions include a North Caribbean day sail, half day catamaran sails, custom charters, a weekend trip to St. Lucia, 4x4 guided day tours, and a combination catamaran and 4x4 tour.
 Each trip includes snacks, lunch, beverages, and organized trips to some of the most beautiful destinations in the Caribbean.

-Another option to investigate is Denebola.
+Still another option is Denebola.
 The boat tours offer activities such as stand up paddle boarding, snorkeling in the local coral reef, iguana watching, and swimming and beach breaks.
 Diving, kite surfing, and kayaking can also be arranged for you.
-They're located within Le Robert, Martinique.

 |Aquabulle||(059) 674-6969||0.3 mi.
 East-Southeast of Central Le Marin|